-Endpoints are an easy target for hackers, so it’s essential that small businesses protect themselves.
+Endpoints are an easy target for hackers, so it’s essential that small businesses protect themselves and invest in a solid endpoint security solution from the beginning.
 Connected employees, vulnerable software and weak antivirus all contribute to this being a favorite target of hackers.
 And, as the list below details, there are many types of cyberattacks that target endpoints, from phishing to malvertising.

 Unknown sender or spear phishing (spoofed emails)

 The ‘too good to be true’ email

 Unpatched software e.g. apps, programs, operating systems

 Known downloads that the user thinks are safe

 With multiple people and locations, big businesses carry a lot of risks and have a lot to lose.
 But they often have big budgets and devoted IT teams who handle antivirus.
 Small businesses, while having fewer endpoint risks, often don’t have devoted teams or individuals.
 Which is why it is essential to have high-quality antivirus software that keeps your employees’ machines updated with the latest protection and have all patches/updates applied across the business in a timely fashion.